Staircase with the sun shining at the top

 The past year has impacted virtually every Canadian business.
 Staffing changes, remote working, geographic footprint, products and services, use of technology, new supply chain partners and how money is moved around – any or all of these pose new fraud risks that must be assessed and managed.

 While well-managed risk is a strategic advantage, unmanaged risk is a disaster waiting to happen.
-Bring together a cross-functional team, including fraud experts, to consider how fraudsters might exploit changes to your business, and implement measures to reduce risk to an acceptable level.
+Bring together a cross-functional team, including fraud advisors, to consider how fraudsters might exploit changes to your business, and implement measures to reduce risk to an acceptable level.

 Each business will have different areas to assess but all should consider these key issues: